movementlabsxyz/MIP/MIP/mip-18/README.md

 ## Abstract

-MIP-18 advocates for the creation of two multisigs: one managed by Movement Labs engineers to propose contract upgrades and another managed by the Movement Foundation to execute them.
+MIP-18 advocates for the creation of two multisigs: one managed by Core Contributors engineers to propose contract upgrades and another managed by the Movement Foundation to execute them.
 This proposal enables testing of multisig services while ensuring secure and transparent upgrade processes for the Movement Token.
 The multisigs will be deployed on Ethereum, Sepolia, and Holesky (if available) networks.

 ## Motivation

 There is an immediate need to deploy the Movement Token (MOVEToken) using a robust, secure, and auditable upgrade mechanism.
 By creating two multisigs—one for proposal and one for execution—we ensure a transparent and decentralized governance process over upgrades to critical contracts.

-The first multisig allows Movement Labs engineers to propose upgrades via Safe’s multisig service.
+The first multisig allows Core Contributors engineers to propose upgrades via Safe’s multisig service.
 A remote key will automate the population of upgrade proposals.
 The second multisig, held by the Movement Foundation, will be responsible for executing the scheduled upgrades after a time delay, ensuring community trust and review.

 Also, while developing an independent multisig, handling signature showed to be an issue that might be indicative of better letting signature to be handled by safe.global.